 Frustrated by the lack of resources and literature to speak to the unique needs of young adults affected by cancer, Doug and his family created The Ulman Cancer Fund for Young Adults to fill this gap.

 Helping Young Adults| 1997 – Present

 Since our creation, the UCF expanded our reach to provide young adults and their families with a unique and comprehensive system of support.
 The UCF growth has resulted in many programs and services available across the United States.

 The History of the 4K for Cancer

-4K for Cancer began as the Hopkins 4K for Cancer in 2001 when a group of undergraduate students at the Johns Hopkins University decided to combine their desire to fight against cancer with their dream of cycling across the country.
-Founded by Ryan Hanley in the memory of his father who passed away from cancer, the 4K set off on the first 4,000-mile journeys from Baltimore to San Francisco in the summer of 2002.
-The founding team included Jenn Hardy, Leah Blom, Kelly Hewitt and Brent Bass.
+The 4K for Cancer originally began as the Hopkins 4K for Cancer in the fall of 2001.
+A group of undergraduate students at the Johns Hopkins University decided to combine their desire to fight against cancer with their dream of cycling across the country.
+The 4K was founded by Ryan Hanley, and the inaugural 4,000-mile journey was inspired by the memory of his father who died in 1995 from cancer.
+For the next seven years, the 4K continued to operate as student group with an annual summer ride from Baltimore to San Francisco.